griffio/spring-boot-web-nashorn/README.md

 ## Render React template from Nashorn

-0.13.3 uses JSX Transformer, not compatible with 0.14.x, need to use BabelJs.
+This is just an experiment tracking the feasibility of using v.latest React in Nashorn.

+Recent Spring Developer presentation: [isomorphic-templating-with-spring-boot-nashorn-and-react](http://www.slideshare.net/SpringCentral/isomorphic-templating-with-spring-boot-nashorn-and-react)

+React 15.0.x

+0.13.x leaned on JSX Transformer to perform standalone JSX translation; this was removed in current React versions.
+A BabelJs environment is needed to compile JSX.
-However, BabelJs now needs NodeJs environment, so use babel-standalone that bundles all required modules.
+However, BabelJs also needs NodeJs environment, so use a babel-standalone that bundles all required modules.

 ### Now in 4.2.0.RELEASE